-- Log in to the Edge Impulse Studio and open any of your audio projects
+- Log in to the Edge Impulse Studio and open a project.

-- Click on the Dataset category dropdown and select the use case for your audio dataset (keyword spotting, audible events, or continuous audio)
+- Click on the Dataset category dropdown and select the use case unique to your motion, audio, or image classification project.

 - Click Save and then select Start EON Tuner